 Address: Inarintie 2, 99870 Inari, Finland

-Located in the peaceful Inari lake, this hotel is a secluded luxury property that offers the most beautiful glass igloos you will ever come across.
-It has well-appointed rooms and log cabins that will keep you cozy and warm inside.
+Located in the peaceful Inari Lake, this hotel is a secluded luxury property offering the most beautiful glass igloos you will ever encounter.
+It has well-appointed rooms and log cabins to keep you cozy and warm.

 4. Northern Lights Ranch